The library subscribes to many data archives and resources for you to find and access essential data for your research.

 - ICPSR membership allows current students, staff, and faculty access to thousands of data files in the social sciences.
 First time users, see the Search Tips.

-- GIS Data The John R. Borchert Map Library can help you visualize data as well as locate data only available in printed maps and atlases.
-(Coming soon, USpatial Data Archive)
+- GIS Data The John R. Borchert Map Library can help you visualize data as well as locate data only available in printed maps and atlases. (see also, U of M Spatial Data Archive)

 - Government Publications and Statistics are an excellent source of data and the Libraries' website provides particular guidance on using Census statistics.